To Him That Worketh Not, but Believeth

 We cannot save ourselves by law-keeping, “spiritual exercises,” door-knocking “evangelism,” “being good”—or by “faith.”
 Saving faith is not a kind of meritorious work.

-All attempts at self-salvation will end in failure—and this means damnation to Hell.
+All attempts at self-salvation will end in failure.
+And this means damnation to hell.
 This is because there is nothing that we can do (and nothing we can think, believe in, or “positively confess”) that can earn, merit, or deserve salvation as its wage or reward.

-And we cannot believe in the Lord Jesus Christ (as he really is: as revealed in the Bible) unless God gifts us with this faith—such is our fallen, totally depraved, God-rejecting, Christ-rejecting nature.
+And we cannot believe in the Lord Jesus Christ—as he really is: as revealed in the Bible—unless God gifts us with this faith—such is our fallen, totally depraved, God-rejecting, Christ-rejecting nature.

 The apostle Paul could not have put it more clearly: “And if by grace, then is it no more of works: otherwise grace is no more grace.
-But if it be of works, then is it no more grace: otherwise work is no more work” (Romans 11.6).
+But if it be of works, then is it no more grace: otherwise work is no more work” (Romans 11:6).

 God’s saving grace is his totally unmerited favour, which he bestows upon his people.
 We are not saved by our works but saved by God’s grace alone.